Call 24/7

 Services:

-Jackson Recovery Centers Inc Plymouth County Satellite is a suboxone clinic in Le Mars, Iowa situated in the 51031 zip code area.
+Jackson Recovery Centers Inc Plymouth County Satellite is a suboxone drug treatment clinic in Le Mars, Iowa located in the 51031 zip code area.

 Location: 19 Lincoln Street SE, Le Mars, IA 51031 in Plymouth County